lukecdavidson/rpi-alarm-clock/README.md

 | 17       | Buzzer.
 Hooked up to an NPN transistor leading to a big buzzer.  |
 | 26       | LED.
 On when *alarm-server* is running.                          |

+## Installation
+Clone the repo and run `alarm-installer`.
+Uninstall with `alarm-installer uninstall`.

 ## Alarm Clock
 The main script runs a TCP socket server.
 The `alarm` command is a simple script for writing start and stop commands to the server socket: